modelEAU/python_template/README.md

 * Why was the code written in the first place (nature of the project)?
 * What the code does and how it does it.

+For this template project:

+* This template was developed to help the momdel*EAU* research team make their code more [FAIR](https://www.nature.com/articles/sdata201618) by implementing [Lee et al. (2021)'s barely sufficient coding practices](https://doi.org/10.1016/j.patter.2021.100206) which ask that scientific code be:

+  *  Available
+  *  Documented
+  *  Version controlled
+  *  Tested
+  *  Supported

+This repo was created to be used as a complete working example of those guidelines.

+It implements a handful of python functions in the `.src/main.py` file.
+The file can be run using the command line (see below).

+Secret management is also implemented in this repo.
+The `secrets.yaml` file is meant to hold any confidential piece of information required to run your code. **Any new project using this repo must make sure that `secrets.yaml` is added to their `.gitignore` file!** Otherwise, you very well may share your secret usernames and passwords with the world!

+The repo also provides sample tests for the sample code.
+The tests are meant to be run using the pytest package.

 ## Installation

 * Outline the steps required to run the code on someone's machine.